abbgrade/PropertyInspector/Readme.md

 # Property Inspector

-Property Inspector is a improved *DefaultInspector* for the *Unity3d* game engine.
+*PropertyInspector* is a improved *DefaultInspector* for the [*Unity3d* game engine](http://unity3d.com).
 It is tested with *Unity 4* and may work with older versions.

-For debug purposes you may want to view the values of of properties of unserialized fields of your *MonoBehavior*s.
+For debug purposes you may want to view the values of of properties of unserialized fields of your *MonoBehaviors*.

 ## License